 Explore Our Events

-Our annual flagship event features a week of workshops, public readings, and events with the four winning playwrights chosen from 500 submissions.
+Our annual flagship event is a week-long celebration of new works for the stage with workshops, public readings, and events with our winning playwrights.

 Each year we workshop and present readings of new plays by past ANPF winners and new plays we are excited to share with our audiences.